 Psychological addiction is when a person becomes addicted to the rewards and benefits they can obtain from using a drug.
 People who use Synthetic Cathinones get addicted to the feelings of pleasure and euphoria they give.
 This causes cravings and dependency with long-term use.

-Who is most at-risk of abusing bath salts?
+Who is most at-risk of Abusing Bath Salts?

 Since Bath Salts are marketed deceptively and are easily accessible, younger people are more prone to use them.
 The claim that it’s a cheaper alternative for illicit drugs such as cocaine and ecstasy makes it more appealing to young adults.